7 Chess Sets Designed by Famous Artists

 I have come to the personal conclusion that while all artists are not chess players, all chess players are artists.

-However, Duchamp was by no means the only artist to have engaged with the game.
+However, Duchamp was by no means the only artist to have engaged with the game of chess.
 It attracted the likes of Henri Matisse, Juan Gris, Tracey Emin, Damien Hirst and Man Ray, but also Samuel Beckett and Satyajit Ray.

 On September 18th, Christie’s London will offer a specially curated collection of 14 chess sets made by some of the 20th century’s most important artists, ranging from Bauhaus sculptor Joseph Hartwig to YBAs such as Rachel Whiteread, as part of their auction Prints & Multiples.

-Let’s take a look at some of the highlights!
+Let’s take a look at some of the highlights dedicated to this complex game!

 Featured image: Tracey Emin – Chess Set, 2008.
 32 pieces in bronze with patina, quilted-fabric chess board and cotton carrying case with yellow satin ties, fabric bag with drawstring, and corian and hallmarked silver brooch, the board and case with unique monotype elements in blue ink, with engraved signature and numbered AP 2/3 on the back of the brooch, one of three artist’s proof sets aside from the edition of seven, published by RS & A. Ltd., London, presented in a glass and wood exhibition display case.
 King 60 mm., Pawn 20 mm.
 Board 450 x 450 mm.
 Bag 220 x 240 x 150 mm. (approximately).
 All images courtesy of CHRISTIE’S IMAGES LTD, 2019.